GlycoEase Sublingual Formula. GlycoEase Sublingual: Helps improve insulin sensitivity, lower blood sugar & supports the pancreas.

 Use of Gymnema sylvestre leaf extract in the control of blood glucose in insulin-dependent diabetes mellitus

-GS4 is a water-soluble extract of the leaves of Gymnema sylvestre.
-In this study, GS4 was administered at400 mg/day to 27 patients with insulin dependent diabetes mellitus (IDDM) on insulin therapy.
-The results of the study were that insulin requirements came down together with fasting blood glucose and glycosylated haemoglobin (HbA1c) and glycosylated plasma protein levels.
-GS4 therapy appears to enhance endogenous insulin, possibly by regeneration and revitalization of the residual beta cells in insulin-dependent diabetes mellitus.
+GS4, an extract of Gymnema leaves, was administered at 400 mg/day to patients with insulin dependent diabetes mellitus (IDDM) on insulin therapy.
+The results of the study were that insulin requirements and levels of fasting blood glucose, glycosylated haemoglobin (HbA1c), glycosylated plasma protein were reduced.
+GS4 therapy appears to support revitalization of beta cells.

 Ref: Shanmugasundaram ER, Rajeswari G, Baskaran K, Rajesh Kumar BR, Radha Shanmugasundaram K, Kizar Ahmath B. J Ethnopharmacol 1990 Oct;30(3):281-94.